DOSull/Spatial-Analysis-and-Modelling/labs/interpolation/03-preparing-for-interpolation.md

 ## Control points
 For the demonstration data, we already know the result.

 Normally, we would have a set of control points in some spatial format and would simply read them with `sf::st_read`.
 Here, we will make set of random control points to work with in the other steps of these instructions when we are using the Maungawhau data.
-We start from the interpolation extent we made before, use `st_sample` to get a specified random number of points in the extent, then convert it to an `sf` dataset.
+We start from the interpolation extent, and use `st_sample` to get a specified random number of points in the extent, then convert it to an `sf` dataset.
 Finally we use the `raster::extract` function to extract values from the raster dataset and assign their values to a height attribute of the `sf` dataset.

 ```{r}
 controls <- interp_ext %>%